TiagoLeite/SCC5830_ImageProcessing2019_FinalProject/README.md

 ### Convolutional Autoencoder
 An Autoencoder is a type of neural network structured in such a way that it aims to create an internal and more compact representation of the input data.
 It has two components: an encoder followed by a decoder.
 The encoder aims to create a new rerpesentation of the data in a smaller space whereas the decoder reconstructs the input data to its original format, from the received encoding.

 A Convolutional Autoencoder uses convolutional layers in order to extract features from the input data.
-For this work, a convolutional autoencoer was implemented, with 3 convolutional layers for the encoder and other 3 convolutional layers for the decoder.
+For this work, a convolutional autoencoer was implemented, with 3 convolutional layers containing 256, 128 and 64 feature maps for the encoder, and other 3 convolutional layers for the decoder, which is symmetrical to the encoder.
+The filter size for all layers was set to 3x3.
 More implementation details can be seen in the source code.
 The following image shows a noisy image and the clean version obtained by using the suggested autoencoder.
 One can notice that this technique shows even better results than the previus methods:
 <img src="/sample_images/ae.png?raw=true">